diogoalves12/LDTS-Project/README.md

 ## **Viewer Creation**

-- **Problem in context:** If the viewer creation logic is embedded directly into the different parts of the minesweeper (for example, directly using `new BoardViewer(board)`), the code becomes repetitive and tightly coupled to specific view implementations.
+- **Problem in context:** If the viewer creation logic is embedded directly into the different parts of the game (for example, directly using `new BoardViewer(board)`), the code becomes repetitive and tightly coupled to specific view implementations.
 This is problematic if you want to decouple logic from UI creation.